laravel/docs/dusk.md

 <a name="waiting-for-elements"></a>
 ### Waiting For Elements

 When testing applications that use JavaScript extensively, it often becomes necessary to "wait" for certain elements or data to be available before proceeding with a test.
 Dusk makes this a cinch.
-Using a variety of methods, you may wait for elements to be visible on the page or even wait until a given JavaScript expression evaluates to `true`.
+Using a variety of methods, you may wait for elements to become visible on the page or even wait until a given JavaScript expression evaluates to `true`.

 <a name="waiting"></a>
 #### Waiting